-Pubs and restaurants welcomed streams of people through their doors over the summer, so why were expectant mothers made to experience the emotional journey of pregnancy, labour and birth alone?
+Pubs and restaurants welcomed streams of people through their doors over the summer, so why was becoming a mother made to be a more emotional journey of pregnancy, with people experiencing labour and birth alone?
 Here, Mari Ellis Dunning reflects on becoming a mother during a global pandemic.

 (Note: This article was written at the end of October 2020, just as Wales entered a second national lockdown)